 Special Educational Needs & Disability (SEND) Department

-Ms Whichcord leads the SEND Department in her role as Deputy Headteacher with responsibility for inclusion.
-Mrs Standen is our SEND Co-ordinator.
+Ms Whichcord leads the SEND Department in her role Head Teacher.
+Mrs Standen is our SEND Leader and Miss Moxon is Assistant SEND Leader.
 Class teachers are responsible for the progress of all of the children, including those with SEND.
 We have prioritised funding to ensure that SEND children are taught in small groups with a qualified teacher.
 Other important team members include our specialist Teaching Assistants (physical development, speech & language, autism), Senior Teaching Assistants and Teaching Assistants who deliver specific programmes under the leadership of the class teacher.

 Our vision is for a happy, caring environment where everyone can achieve success, be valued and develop self-belief.
 The school will be an integral part of our diverse community - healthy and safe, with opportunities for all.